← Back to home

 EP-PatchStudio is not affiliated with, endorsed by, or supported by Teenage Engineering AB.

-• We are an independent software developer
+• I'm an independent developer

 • Teenage Engineering is not responsible for EP-PatchStudio's functionality or support